swl-x/MystiQ/README.md

 of presets to help you convert media files within a few clicks.
 Advanced users can also adjust conversion parameters in detail.

-For compiling and installing MystiQ, please refer to [INSTALL.txt](INSTALL.txt).
+For compiling and installing MystiQ, please refer to [INSTALL](INSTALL).

 If you want to contribute as a developer please see the file [Developer_process.md](Developer_process.md).